Saranyajothy/jk-occupational-therapy/README.md

 Bootstrap was used to style and design the contact page.
 # Deployment
 Deployment of this website was done through GitHub pages using the following methods:
+* # Deployments
+* Git and GitHub are used for version control.
+Python is the backend language, and can't be displayed with GitHub alone, To live preview my project, I used Heroku.
+ * ### Deployment Steps On Heroku.
+    -  In my project i've used Django v3.2, so I used this command `pip3 install 'django<4' gunicorn` to install django.
+    - So inside the terminal added these libraries:
+        `pip3 install dj_database_url psycopg2`,
+        `pip3 install dj3-cloudinary-storage`
+    - Created requirements.txt file where I can save all the libraries i've installed:
+        `pip3 freeze --local > requirements.txt`
+    - To create my project typed this command:
+        `django-admin startproject dentist`
+    - To create my app:
+        `python3 manage.py startapp booking_app`

+    - To make this app work, Into the setting.py file inside `INSTALLED_APPS` added `booking_app`
+    - To migrate changes typed this command:
+        `python3 manage.py migrate`
+    - To run the test if the project is working `python3 manage.py runserver`

+    - When deploying for the first time on Heroku, you must first register with Heroku.
+    - Create your project name and location.
+    - To add Database into the app, Locate in the Resources Tab, Add-ons, search and add 'Heroku Postgres'
+    - Copy DATABASE_URL value, by going into the Settings Tab, click reveal Config Vars, Copy Text
+    - In your workspace Create new env.py file.
+    - Import os library:
+            `import os`
+    - Set environment variables:
+            `os.environ["DATABASE_URL"] = "Heroku DATABASE_URL"`
+    - Add in secret key:
+            `os.environ["SECRET_KEY"] = "mysecretkey"`
+    - Add Secret Key to Config Vars in Heroku settings:
+            `SECRET_KEY, "mysecretkey"`

+    - Add env.py file to the settings.py file:
+            `import os`
+            `import dj_database_url`

+            `if os.path.isfile("env.py"):`
+                `import env`
+    - Remove the insecure secret key and replace - links to the SECRET_KEY variable on Heroku:
+            `SECRET_KEY = os.environ.get('SECRET_KEY')`

+    - Comment out the old DATABASES variable in setting.py file and add this instead:
+            `DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}`

+    - Save all files and Make Migrations:
+            `python3 manage.py migrate`

+    - Make account with Cloudinary To get static and media files.
+    - From Cloudinary Dashboard, Copy your `CLOUDINARY_URL`:
+    - Add Cloudinary URL to env.py file:
+            `os.environ["CLOUDINARY_URL"] = "cloudinary://************************"`

+    - Add Cloudinary URL to Heroku Config Vars:
+            `"cloudinary://************************"`

+    - Temperoily add DISABLE_COLLECTSTATIC inside the heroku config Vars:
+            `DISABLE_COLLECTSTATIC, 1`

+    - Add Cloudinary Libraries to settings.py installed apps:
+            `INSTALLED_APPS = ['cloudinary_storage', 'django.contrib.staticfiles', 'cloudinary']`

+    - In the settings.py file under the `STATIC_URL = 'static/'` add:
+            `STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'`
+            `STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]`
+            `STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')`

+            `MEDIA_URL = '/media/'`
+            `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'`

-- Click on the Settings tab in the GitHub repository.
+    - Place under the BASE_DIR line in settings.py:
+            `TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')`

-- Scroll down to the pages tab.
+    - Change the templates directory to TEMPLATES_DIR Place within the TEMPLATES array:
+            `TEMPLATES = [{'DIRS': [TEMPLATES_DIR],],},},]`

+    - Add Heroku Hostname to ALLOWED_HOSTS:
+            `ALLOWED_HOSTS = ["hash-dental-care.herokuapp.com", "localhost"]`

+    - Create 3 new folders on top level directory:
+            media, static, templates

-- Check for the Source tab and click the Main branch.
+    - Create Procfile on the top level directory and inside the file add this:
-- Click Save.
-- After clicking Save, it can take some time to get a deployed link.
+            `web: gunicorn dentist.wsgi`

+    - before deploying on heroku make sure:
+            `DEBUG = False`
+            Remove `DISABLE_COLLECTSTATIC` from the config vars.

-# Credits
+## Credits
-- All images in Gallery and About us page of the website were from our Dance school’s archive and I like to give credits to my students and their parents for giving me the consent to use the pictures for this website.
+- All images in this website is provided by the website owner.

-- I learned a lot online via a few YouTube channels, Code with Ania Kubow, Kevin Powell and Kootkot.
+- I learned a lot online via a few YouTube channels.

 - I like to give credits to the Love Running project by Code Institute and it is a wonderful resource for budding developers.

-# Acknowledgement
+## Acknowledgement

-I would like to extend my sincere thanks to my mentor, my tutor, cohort facilitator, our cohort members, the slack community and The Code Institute for all the support I received to design and develop the website in conjunction with Full Stack Software Developer Diploma course (e-commerce) at the Code Institute.
+I would like to extend my sincere thanks to my tutor, to my friend Bharathi, cohort facilitator, our cohort members, the slack community and The Code Institute for all the support I received to design and develop the website in conjunction with Full Stack Software Developer Diploma course (e-commerce) at the Code Institute.